go-goyave/goyave/docs_src/src/guide/architecture-concepts.md

 Learn more about localization [here](./advanced/localization).

+### Custom directories

+You may add custom directories for your custom utilities, as they don't belong to any of the above directories.
+For example, if you develop a service manipulating images, the image processing code shouldn't be written in controller handlers, they are not part of the business logic.
+You would then create a `processing` directory, containing your code in `images.go` for example.

 ## Database

 Database connections are managed by the framework and are long-lived.
 When the server shuts down, the database connections are closed automatically.
 So you don't have to worry about creating, closing or refreshing database connections in your application.